Numark Pro TT-2

-The Numark Pro TT-2, Pro TT-1+, Pro TT-1 and TT-100 were a family of private label, high end, direct drive DJ phonograph turntables sold by Numark during the late 1990s and early 2000s.
+The Numark Pro TT-2, Pro TT-1+, Pro TT-1 and TT-100 were a family of private label, high-end, direct-drive DJ phonograph turntables sold by Numark during the late 1990s and early 2000s.
 Only in production for a few years, these models were among the early versions of the "Super OEM" manual DJ turntables made by the Hanpin Electron Co., Ltd. of Taiwan.
-The Pro TT-1, Pro TT-1+, and Pro TT-2 models incorporated a LCD display on the top plate to show turntable settings which included a unique 12 segment animated element to indicate platter rotation and direction.
+The Pro TT-1, Pro TT-1+, and Pro TT-2 models incorporated an LCD on the top plate to show turntable settings, which included a unique 12-segment animated element to indicate platter rotation and direction.

-The Pro TT-2, Pro TT-1+, Pro TT-1 and TT-100 were Numark's best turntables to date, rivaling the well respected, more expensive Technics SL-1200 series turntables.
-The Numark turntables are three-speed, 33-1/3, 45, and 78 rpm, whereas the Technics SL-1200 series turntables support only 33-1/3 and 45 rpm, except for the three-speed SL-1200MK4 turntable which was sold only in Japan.
+The Pro TT-2, Pro TT-1+, Pro TT-1 and TT-100 were Numark's best turntables to date, rivaling the well-respected, more expensive Technics SL-1200 series turntables.
+The Numark turntables are three-speed, 33 1/3, 45, and 78 rpm, whereas the Technics SL-1200 series turntables support only 33 1/3 and 45 rpm, except for the three-speed SL-1200MK4 turntable, which was sold only in Japan.

 Although aimed at the DJ market, Numark's three-speed turntables are attractive to those working with early recordings needing a way to play 78 rpm records and radio transcription discs.
-Neither the Numark nor the Technics turntables are large enough to accept a 16-inch, 33-1/3 rpm transcription disc but the two-speed JVC QL-Y5F turntable is just large enough for that purpose and its electro-dynamic servo-controlled tonearm offers more stable tracking than conventional counterbalanced tonearms.
+Neither the Numark nor the Technics turntables are large enough to accept a 16-inch, 33 1/3 rpm transcription disc, but the two-speed JVC QL-Y5F turntable is just large enough for that purpose, and its electro-dynamic servo-controlled tonearm offers more stable tracking than conventional counterbalanced tonearms.
 However, designed for the discriminating audiophile, the QL-Y5F is only a two-speed turntable and lacks the features and ruggedness necessary for DJ use.

 Model distinction

-The first two new turntable models Numark introduced, the TT-100 and the Pro TT-1, are similar, but the TT-100 was only available in a gloss black finish, has no LCD display, tonearm height adjustment, and has less starting torque than the Pro TT-1.
+The first two new turntable models Numark introduced, the TT-100 and the Pro TT-1, are similar, but the TT-100 was only available in a gloss black finish, has no LCD, tonearm height adjustment, and has less starting torque than the Pro TT-1.
 Both have a single range variable pitch control and weigh 24 pounds.
 Numark next released the Pro TT-1+ which added dual range variable pitch, +/−10% and +/-20%, and a platter speed output connector.
 The Pro TT-2 soon followed with a slightly different tonearm.
 The Pro TT-1+ and Pro TT-2 each weigh 27 pounds.
 All models have a remote start/stop connector.
 All are dual-voltage units and for the most part all contain the same internal parts.